Make confident, data-driven decisions with actionable ad spend insights.

 Consent and Traceability: GDPR requires specific, informed consent for data processing.
 When data is collected via third-party pixels, consent can be murky and difficult to trace.
 A TCF-certified First Party CMP, integrated directly into the first-party collection system, ensures that data capture and forwarding is only done with verified consent.
 The data flowing into your AI is therefore legally clean.

 Bias Mitigation: Data bias is the most insidious ethical problem in AI.
 It is often caused by non-representative training data.
 By recovering the sessions lost to ad blockers and ITP, a first-party system dramatically increases the representativeness of the data set.
-Your AI is no longer biased toward users in less privacy-aware browsers or geographies; it reflects the true market demographic, leading to fairer outcomes and reducing the risk of regulatory backlash or public criticism.
+Your AI is no longer biased toward users in less privacy-aware browsers or geographies.
+It reflects the true market demographic, leading to fairer outcomes and reducing the risk of regulatory backlash.

 The crucial technical takeaway is that GTM is merely a client-side loader.
 It loads third-party code.
 The CNAME proxy fundamentally changes the destination of the data transmission, making the collection point an owned asset, thereby restoring the data integrity required to properly feed the AI.